-- "sharps" (e.g. Knifes, syringes, etc.) MUST be properly packaged in protective containers prior to submission.
+- "Sharps" (e.g. Knifes, syringes, etc.) must be properly packaged in protective containers prior to submission.
 Syringes will not be routinely accepted.
-Any liquid contained in a syringe MUST be transferred to a sample vial and submitted for analysis. (exceptions MUST be approved by the Laboratory Director or their designee). - Any item found in a body cavity should be treated as a Biohazard and visibly labeled as such. - The contents should be removed from the original packaging, dried and placed into another package to be submitted.
-This eliminates or lessens the chance of spreading a biological disease. - If it is deemed necessary by the CLD and the prosecutor to perform DNA analysis on the package or item, the item MUST be placed in paper type packaging and sealed with evidence tape.
+Any liquid contained in a syringe must be transferred to a sample vial and submitted for analysis. (exceptions must be approved by the Laboratory Director or Technical Leader). - Any item found in a body cavity or that potentially came in contact with body fluids should be clearly marked with a biohazard sticker on the outer package. - The contents should be removed from the original packaging, dried and placed into another package prior to submission. - The original packaging containing the biohazard material should not be submitted.
+This eliminates or lessens the chance of spreading a biological disease.